 We liked the traction that we got on dirt trails, but found them a little more challenging to use on steep rock because of the stiffer sole.

 The X Ultra 3, while not the lightest in the test, is still a very light shoe.
 They weigh 1.5 pounds in size 7 and feel that the extra ounce or two was worth the added performance benefits.

 This shoe weighs the same as some of Salomon's trail running-specific models, and it feels light enough to run in without weighing you down.

 Sometimes a lightweight shoe sheds the ounces by compromising the strength and quality of materials that make it more durable.
 That was not our experience with the X Ultra 3.
-They held up well in our testing and still looked almost new after months of use.
-The synthetic uppers are abrasion resistant as is the lining, so you won't get any annoying pills on the inside no matter how many times you put these on.
+They held up well in our testing and still look almost new after months of use.
+The synthetic uppers are abrasion-resistant, as is the lining, so you won't get any annoying pills on the inside no matter how many times you put these on.
 The front toe cap also helps protect the shoe from wear.

 Our only durability concern is the Quicklace system.
 While we didn't notice any issues during our testing period, online user reviews are full of complaints about the lack of durability in some models.
 The laces either break or in some cases tear out an eyelet.
 All but the bottom eyelets on the X Ultra 3 are reinforced on the inside.
 Maybe Salomon thinks that the first eyelet receives the least amount of pressure and that it wasn't worth reinforcing that one, but it does seem like an odd choice.
-You can buy a replacement kit for $10 if your laces do break, but if you pop an eyelet out, there's no good way to fix it.
+You can buy a replacement kit for a few dollars if your laces do break, but if you pop an eyelet out, there's no good way to fix it.

-The Salomon X Ultra 3 is a fantastic hiking shoe that's built for fast hiking.
+is a fantastic hiking shoe that's built for fast hiking.
 It's comfortable and supportive and has excellent water resistance.
-We liked this shoe for all of our day hiking needs but would choose something else for overnight trips.
+We like this shoe for all of our day hiking needs but would choose something else for overnight trips.